-- An update on the progress for the 2018-2021 Strategy on pages X-Y which set out key achievements and challenges and the refreshed assumptions which underpin this plan on page X - A revised set of priorities on pages X-Y organised under our four original objectives: - Protecting People - Reducing Delays and Disruption - o Providing Value for Money - Building a Specialist and Skilled Workforce - A refreshed medium-term financial plan to 2025/26 is set out on page X - A revised risk profile has been included at pages X-Y
+- An update on the progress of the 2018-2021 Strategy on pages 12-13 which set out key achievements and challenges and the refreshed assumptions which underpin this plan on pages 14-15 - A revised set of priorities on pages 16-23 organised under our four original objectives: - Protecting People - Reducing Delays and Disruption - Providing Value for Money - Building a Specialist and Skilled Workforce - A refreshed budget for 2021/22 is set out on page 24 - A revised risk profile has been included on pages 26-27

-Despite the uncertainty, we remain committed to delivering quality services that address the primary needs of our customers and staff, ultimately providing value for money as we continue to strive to keep our costs to industry low and as efficient as possible.
+Despite the uncertainty, we remain committed to delivering quality policing services that address the primary needs of our customers and staff, maximising visibility across the network, protecting critical national infrastructure whilst also ultimately providing value for money as we continue to strive to keep our operating costs as low as possible.
+Moreover, we are determined that both the Authority and the Force carry out their functions in an efficient a manner as possible to ensure demonstrable value for money.

-The Authority is under no illusion that there are some significant challenges ahead and as we start the preparation and consultation for our next strategy, we will carry out an extensive review during 2021 to formulate our plans for 2022-25.
+The Authority is under no illusion that there are some significant challenges ahead and as we start the preparation and consultation for our next strategy, we will undertake an extensive review during 2021 to formulate our plans for 2022-25.
 We anticipate that this will include focusing on the recommendations of the Williams Rail Review once published, matters concerning legitimacy in policing, our response to the outcomes of the Manchester Arena Inquiry and the next phase of the efficiency programme.
-Underpinning all our activity, will be the longer lasting considerations of the pandemic and the impact of this on policing on the railways.
+Underpinning all our activity will be the longer-lasting considerations of the pandemic and its impact on policing on the railways.